mastermax1988/Notenverwaltung/README.md

 German manual beneath English summary

 Developed and tested in latest firefox nightly (34).
-Problems are reported for chrome.
+Bugs may occur in other browsers, since I only use firefox.

 A software for keeping track of student's grades for teachers.
 Done in JS with d3 abuse.
 It runs locally and stores the all grades in a json file.
 Oral grades, small and big exercises can be managed with this software.
 Developed for the German Gymnasium, but it can be easily modified for other schools :)